xbeat/Machine-Learning/README.md

 In multiclass classification, traditional accuracy can be misleading when evaluating model improvements.
 Top-k accuracy provides a more nuanced view by considering whether the correct class appears among the k highest predicted probabilities, offering better insights into model progression.

+## Evaluating Regression Models Python Metrics and Code

+Mean Squared Error (MSE)

+The Mean Squared Error is a fundamental metric for evaluating regression models, measuring the average squared difference between predicted and actual values.
+It penalizes larger errors more heavily due to the squaring operation, making it particularly sensitive to outliers in the dataset.

 ## Roadmap to Becoming a Python Pro

 Advanced List Comprehensions and Generators